-Construction on the Florida Department of Transportation’s I-4 Beyond the Ultimate is underway south of downtown Orlando, and several projects north of Orlando have already been completed.
+Construction on the Florida Department of Transportation’s (FDOT’s) I-4 Beyond the Ultimate is underway in Orange and Osceola counties, and several projects in Seminole County have already been completed.

-Work on the Interstate 4 (I-4) and County Road (C.R.)
-532 interchange near ChampionsGate began in summer of 2021, with the construction of an innovative new diverging diamond interchange (DDI) to improve traffic flow through the area.
-The new traffic pattern is expected to begin in July.
-In addition, bike lanes and sidewalks along C.R.
+An innovative new diverging diamond interchange (DDI) is now open at Interstate 4 (I-4) and County Road (C.R.)
+532 near ChampionsGate.
+In addition, new bike lanes and sidewalks along C.R.
 532 will improve cyclist and pedestrian connectivity and safety.

 Several new capacity improvements are underway, including:

 - A new auxiliary lane on westbound I-4, beginning at the entrance ramp from State Road (S.R.)
 429 and ending as an exit-only lane onto C.R.
 532.